mozilla-l10n/monitor-website-l10n/README.md

 The workflow relies on the presence of a repository secret (token) called `MONITOR_L10N_TOKEN`.
 This token needs to have write access to the code repository in order to create a branch.

-This workflow will create a pull request in the repository with title `Import translations from l10n repository (DATETIME)`.
-It runs daily at 12PM, but can also be triggered manually.
+This workflow will create a pull request in the repository with title `Import translations from l10n repository (DATE)`.
+It runs daily at 12PM UTC, but can also be triggered manually.